 Head to the recycle bin and see what you can string together to make a wind chime – Reduce, Reuse, Recycle!

 97. MAKE A SENSORY BIN

 Fill a plastic bin with rice or dried beans.
 Then hide little toys in it.
 Let your child explore with with her hands.
-See if she can guess what she found before looking at it, using only the sense of touch.
+See if they can guess what they found before looking at it, using only the sense of touch.
 You can also use cups to “fill” and “empty”.

 98. MAKE A SNOW GLOBE

 Fill a jar with water and sprinkles.
 Add pebbles, beads, foam letter/shapes and glitter (this will be the “snow”).
 You can also add a bit of food coloring if you want to change the color of the water.

 Make sure the lid is screwed on tight.
 You can add a bit of glue to the lid to make sure it never opens.

 Worm salad sounds good, doesn’t it?
 Think about how you would make something like this, then write the ingredients on an index card for future reference.
 I know my kids would include gummy worms and lots of fruit in their worm salad.
 I would add some yummy yogurt dressing!